Torfkopp/masterarbeit/chapters/basics/ai/drl.typ

 There are mainly two different approaches to reinforcement learning: on-policy and off-policy learning.
 On-Policy algorithms evaluate and improve the same policy that is also used to select actions.
-Off-Policy algorithms, however, have two different policies: the behaviour policy that is used to select actions and the target policy that is learned and improved.
+Off-Policy algorithms, however, have two different policies: the behaviour policy that is used to select actions and the target policy that is learnt and improved.
 The former concept is a straightforward and simple way to learn a neural network policy.
 They also tend to be more stable and due to the simpleness easier to implement and use.
 A major drawback of on-policy algorithms is that they are inclined to be data inefficient, because they look at each data point only once.
 Not being able to reuse data points makes them unable to learn from past experiences, too.
 Off-Policy algorithms, on the other hand, use a memory replay buffer to store and reuse samples.
-This way, data effiency is improved, but often at a cost in stability and ease of use. @gu2017interpolated
+This way, data efficiency is improved, but often at a cost in stability and ease of use. @gu2017interpolated

 ==== Policy Gradient Method <policy_gradient>

 Policy gradient methods are reinforcement learning approaches that directly optimise the policy.
-They are centered around a parametrised policy $pi_theta$ with parameters $theta$ that allow the selection of actions $a$ given the state $s$.
+They are centred around a parametrised policy $pi_theta$ with parameters $theta$ that allow the selection of actions $a$ given the state $s$.
 The policy can either be deterministic $a = pi_theta (s)$ or stochastic $a ~ pi_theta (a|s)$.